-I have taught the international history of Canada and Quebec at Université

-	de Montréal since 2011.
-My goal as a historian is to use cultural and social

-	history, as well as postcolonial studies, to obtain and promote a greater

-	understanding of the history of Canada and Quebec in the world, and the way

-	in which their international activities (governmental and non-governmental)

-	have shaped and been shaped by the lived experiences of the peoples living

-	in the northern portion of North America.
-I employ international history to

-	explore Canada and Quebec as projects of rule, while situating them and

-	their populations in global currents.
+I have taught the international history of Canada and Quebec at Université de Montréal since 2011.
+My goal as a historian is to use cultural and social history, as well as postcolonial studies, to obtain and promote a deeper understanding of the history of Canada and Quebec in the world, and the way in which their international activities (governmental and non-governmental) have shaped and been shaped by the lived experiences of the peoples living in the northern portion of North America.
+I employ international history to explore Canada and Quebec as projects of rule, while situating them and their populations in global currents.

 My first book, With Friends Like These: Entangled Nationalisms and the Canada-Québec-France Triangle, 1944-1970 (UBC Press, 2012), examines the complex triangular dynamic between Canada, Quebec and France by situating this in the broader currents of the history of globalization.
 It explores the concept of “nation” in an increasingly interconnected world, and parallel to this, the efforts to manage multiple overlapping identities.
 This monograph also is part of my ongoing effort to shed light on the question of “empire” in Canadian and Quebec history.
 These research interests also led to my co-editing a volume that offers and encourages a critical reinterpretation of Canadian international history through the prism of race Dominion of Race: Rethinking Canada’s International History (UBC Press, 2017).